December 1 REWARD OF OBEDIENCE

 Out of the depths I have cried to You, O Lord.

-Athletes are taught very early the importance of communication.
-If they are tired or hurting, they need to let the coach know.
-If the other team has an advantage, they are to let the other players know.
-This communication leads to the player getting the help he needs.
+We are taught very early the importance of communication.
+If a child is tired or hurting, they need to let their parents know.
+If a child sees another person hurting, they are to let their parents know.
+This communication leads to those children getting the help they need.
 Without communication, you are on your own.
 A Christian knows the benefits of sharing our needs and struggles with God.
-We also should share them with each other.
-God will provide all the help we need if we will just ask.
+We also should share them.
+God will provide all the help we need if we ask.
 Have you asked God for help lately?

 1 John 2:18-3:6